mflova/mflova-coding-guidelines/python/general.md

 ### Slots

-Instead of storing the instance attributes in a mutable dictionary, you can chooose to store them in a more opzimied memory that avoids hashing and indexing the dictionary.
+Instead of storing the instance attributes in a mutable dictionary, you can choose to store them in a more opzimied memory that avoids hashing and indexing the dictionary.

 - It is about 20% faster
 - Multiple inheritance with both slot-based classes throws an error.
-- Atributes cannot be defined dynamically.
+- Artributes cannot be defined dynamically.

 Example: